athomasoriginal/dotfiles/README.md

   ```
   > More details can be found in [local gitconfig]
 - verify the `.macOS` file
+  - Open `.macOS` file
+  - Update the 3 variables at the top:
+    ```bash
+    COMPUTERNAME="your-comp-name"
+    HOSTNAME='your-host-name'
+    LOCALHOSTNAME='your-local-host-name'
+    ```
-  - This step is really about choosing what you like and don't like in my `.macos`
+  > This step is really about choosing what you like and don't like in my `.macos`
-    file.
+  > file.
 This file, located at `~dotfiles/.macOS`, is a file that configures
-    your mac.
+  > your mac.
 Not sure what this means?
 Well, you know how when you get a mac
-    you have to make decisions like the sensitivty level of your trackpad, or
+  > you have to make decisions like the sensitivty level of your trackpad, or
-    your display settings?
+  > your display settings?
 Turns out you can automate this setup.
 This file is
-    going to automate these things for you.
+  > going to automate these things for you.
 With this in mind, these are
-    preferences for how I like to work with my mac.
+  > preferences for how I like to work with my mac.
 Most are pretty good!
 The
-    ones that I think may be specific to me are listed below.
+  > ones that I think may be specific to me are listed below.
 You should take
-    a look and verify that you want to keep them.
+  > a look and verify that you want to keep them.
 Just delete or comment out
-    the stuff you don't want.
+  > the stuff you don't want.
   - section - iterm2
     - This is going to tell iterm2 to use the preferences I have setup in
         these dotfiles.
 If you do not want them, comment this line out.